GKM sheaves and nonorientable surface group representations: GKM theory

-Furthermore, because $H_{T/H}^*(X^H)$ is graded $\C[\alpha_0]$-module, its torsion modules decomposes into a direct sum of modules of the form for some positive integer $n$ (up to degree shifts).
-Thus $H_T^*(X^H)$ is free if and only if it does not contain a summand isomorphic to $A / \alpha_0^n A$.
+Furthermore, because $H_{T/H}^*(X^H)$ is a graded $\C[\alpha]$-module, its torsion submodule decomposes into a direct sum of modules of the form for some positive integer $n$ (up to degree shifts).
+Thus $H_T^*(X^H)$ is free if and only if it does not contain a summand isomorphic to $A / \alpha^n A$.